RACING TRANSPORTERS, SUPPORT VEHICLES AND OTHER TRUCKS PT. 1

 Model by RIO 1/43

 1936 Alfa Romeo 500: Scuderia Ferrari.
-The 500 series of 3 tonne trucks was made up to 1947, with the production during WWII going to the military.
+The 500 series of 3 tonne trucks was made up to 1945, with the production during WWII going to the military.
 Prior to the outbreak of war, Scuderia Ferrari used at least three 500's as transport for grand prix and sports car racing support.
-Each truck could haul one car, spares, tools & fuel.
+Each truck could haul one car, spares, tools & fuel, powered by a six- cylinder, 75 HP diesel engine of 6.1L.

 Model by EXOTO 1/43